-With many tea experts recommending highly specific temperatures and steep times depending on the tea of choice to make a proper brew, it can be difficult to even fathom that one could successfully make a perfect cup of tea using a microwave.
+With many tea experts recommending highly specific different temperatures and steep times depending on the tea of choice to make a proper brew, it can be difficult to even fathom that one could successfully make a perfect cup of tea using a microwave to heat water.
 And yet, don’t be fooled—it is, in fact, entirely possible.

 However, despite what you may think, microwaving an entire mug full of water and steeping your tea can be ineffective due to the uneven dispersion of water temperature that occurs when heating water in a microwave.
-So today, we’re going to take you through all of the necessary steps in detail so that you know how to make the perfect cup of tea in the microwave so that you can get your daily fix in any situation.
+Today, we’re going to take you through all of the necessary steps in detail so that you know the best way make the perfect cup of tea in the microwave so that you can get your daily fix in any situation.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.